 With so many different strategies and solutions for utility monitoring on the market, it can be difficult to know which one makes the most sense for your portfolio.
-We’ve broken down three of the most commonly-encountered metering strategies to help you assess the best approach.
+We’ve broken down three of the most commonly-encountered metering strategies in commercial real estate to help you assess the best approach.

 MAIN ELECTRIC MONITORING